 Avoid Imposter Sites

 There is only one legitimate annual free credit report website.
 If the URL is not annualcreditreport.com, it is an imposter site.
 Do not enter your personal information into an imposter site.
 You will put yourself at risk for credit card fraud and identity theft.

 Do Not Enter Your Credit Card

+The annual credit report is free and will never ask you for a credit card to access your free report.
+It does not provide a credit score, but there are sites that offer a free credit score.
 Legitimate free credit score sites like Credit Karma and Credit Sesame do no require a credit card to open an account.
-The free annual credit report is really free and will never ask you for a credit card to access your credit report.
 A website that offers a free service and asks for a credit card before you can sign in is a warning sign.
 Do not enter your credit card on a website that claims to offer a free credit report.

 The only way to improve your credit score is to make good financial choices over time.
 Removing errors will give your score a quick bump, but there is no quick fix to your credit score.
 If a company claims that they can dramatically improve your credit score right away, be wary.
 It is most likely a scam.